 We have great products or services.
 Why should we care about risk management?

 The best thing about entrepreneurs is that they take risks.
 The worst thing is that they sometimes take risks blindly.
 Just because you make good widgets doesn’t mean that you have a solid business.
 Until entrepreneurs hit their first major hiccup, they tend to think they are invulnerable.
 The fact is, they’re not.
 Entrepreneurs need to build resilient, sustainable, sound business models.
 They need to be aware of the threats and opportunities they face, and they need the humility to be able to ask for and take advice from many different quarters.

 All too often, a startup cruises along or even enters a huge growth period.
 Everything looks wonderful.
 But the growth is unsustainable because leadership has not put basic business processes in place to create resiliency.
-Because the business is actually fragile, when it hits that first hiccup – a bad employee departure, a regulatory snag, a recurrent vendor conflict, the departure of a key person who has too much in her head that was never put on paper – what might have been a minor challenge may instead create a death spiral.
+Because the business is actually fragile, when it hits that first hiccup – a bad employee departure, a regulatory snag, a recurrent vendor conflict, the departure of a key person who has too much in her head that was never put on paper – what might have been a minor challenge may instead begin a death spiral.
 Equally sad, the business might overcome the challenge, but because of the experience, leadership may afterwards take a much more risk-averse path.
 As a result, the business may never achieve its full potential.

 When does risk management become especially critical for a smaller for-profit business?